San José International Airport

 Car rental companies can be found at the Rental Car Centre, which is serviced by a blue shuttle bus from Terminal A, and is within short walking distance from Terminal B. Companies represented at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz, Fox, National, Payless, Thrifty and Zipcar.

 Both on-demand and pre-arranged taxi services are available from San Jose airport, from both terminals.
-Expect to pay a minimum fee of $15, which includes the first three miles (5km) and the airport service fee of $1.50.
+Expect to pay a minimum fee of $15, which includes the first three miles (5km) and the airport surcharge of $1.50.
 Beyond that, the metered rate is $3 per mile.
-Anticipate to pay anywhere between $15 and $18 to get to downtown San Jose, or $140 to $150 to downtown San Francisco.

 Transfer between terminals

-A courtesy shuttle connects Terminals A and B and the parkings lots, running every 10-15 minutes, 24 hours a day.
+A courtesy shuttle connects Terminals A and B and the parkings lots, running every 7 to 10 minutes from 2.30am to 1am.

-Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, a shoeshine stand, fax and telephone facilities.
+Facilities at the airport include several restaurants and cafés, wifi access, a gift shop, ATMs, bureaux de change, lounges, massage chairs and phones.
 Facilities for the disabled are good.

-Short-term parking at San José International Airport starts at $2 per half hour and goes up to $30 per day.
-Daily parking has a flat rate of $22 per 24 hours, and Economy Lot 1 has a daily rate of $15.
+Short-term parking at San José International Airport starts at $2 per 20 minutes and goes up to $30 per day.
+Daily parking has a flat rate of $22 per 24 hours, and Economy Lot 1 has a flat daily rate of $15.

 Flights to San José International Airport are available via Alaska Airlines, American Airlines, American Eagle, Delta, Hawaiian Airlines, JetBlue, Southwest, United, US Airways and Volaris.